rschramm9/MOTUS_KIOSK/documentation/5_TIPS_TRICKS_MAINTENANCE.md

 Then point the startup.cfg file to whichever one you want to run at any given time.

-### 4.0 - Remove Wild points, false detections or "Test Tags"
+### 4.0 - Remove wild points, false or ambiguous detections or "Test Tags"

 #### 4.1 The 'ignore files'

 Each kiosk instance has three files in the MOTUS_KIOSK/kiosks/*kioskname*/data/ignoredetections folder.
+See the DEFAULT kiosk for examples at MOTUS_KIOSK/kiosks/DEFAULT/data/ignoredetections

-For individual detections:  ignore_date_tag_receiver_detections.csv
+For a specific tag that we want to block anywhere it is detected see file:  **ignore_by_tag.csv**  The common use case for this would be a known "TestTag"  that we dont ever want to show the user.

-For a tag to ignore detections always (eg your test tags):  ignore_tags.csv
+For individual detections of a tag that we want to block if seen at a receiver, use **ignore_by_tag_receiver.csv**  The common use case for this would be the Motus "ambiguous detection"  case where there are two tags out in the world with the same ID.
+Typically this will stand out on the maps as detections from a tag on receivers on the west coast that suddenly makes jumps to one or more receivers on the east coast.

-For a tag to ignore only for duration of one deployment (eg. if your tag was used for awhile but later deployed on an animal):  ignore_tag_deployments.csv
+For individual detections of a tag at a receiver on a specific date see **ignore_by_tag_receiver_date.csv**    The common use case for this would be "false detections"  case where a receiver thinks it has seen a tag more-or-less by chance from some local radio noise source at the same frequency.
+If you start getting many of these for a tag then you may be actually be seeing an "ambigous detection"  You may consider block them all regardless of date by using the "ambiguous detections" filter described above

-See the DEFAULT kiosk for examples.
+In case you detect a tags at your local receiver, and the flight map of those tags show frequent wild detections from known very noisy receiver, you may want to block that remote receiver.
+See **ignore_by_receiver.csv**

 ### 5.0 - Suspect Detections Filter